MikeyBeez/Ollama_Agents/docs/setup_guide.md

 ## Step 5: Configure Environment Variables

-You can create a `.env` file in the project root to hide your configuration.
+Create a `.env` file in the project root to store your configuration:
-You probably don't need this.

 ```
 AI_USER_NAME=YourName